uncefact/project-vckit/rfcs/0000-template.md

 ## Tutorial

-Explain the proposal as if it were already implemented and you were teaching it to another Aries contributor or Aries consumer.
+Explain the proposal as if it were already implemented and you were teaching it to another vc-kit contributor or vc-kit consumer.
 That generally
 means:

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.
-- Explaining how Aries contributors and/or consumers should *think* about the feature, and how it should impact the way they use the ecosystem.
+- Explaining how vc-kit contributors and/or consumers should *think* about the feature, and how it should impact the way they use the ecosystem.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.